rstyczynski/umc/README.md

 ```

 ## special use ##
 To specify probes parameters use colon instead of spaces.
 To write data to another directory, use --logDir argument.
-To store files in a subdirectory - possibly to given test data, use --testId argument.
+To store files in a subdirectory - possibly to given test identifier, use --testId argument.
 Finally to run data collection in background use --nonblocking flag.

 ```
 umc_collectAll.sh 1 10 "iostat vmstat free uptime ifconfig:eth0" --logDir=/home/vagrant/perfdata --testId=A --nonblocking